pcewing/dotfiles/README.md

 ## Installation & Cleanup

 To make setup easy, scripts are provided to create/remove symlinks.
-These can be found in the scripts directory and should be self-explanatory.
+These can be found in the root directory and should be self-explanatory.

 ## Manual Setup Steps